 The ILS Charter is produced by an Australian artist on a leather parchment, interweaving lifesaving designs with calligraphic texts using gold plated ink.

-It was donated by Kevin Weldon AM, Founding President of ILS.
+It was donated by Kevin Weldon AM, Founding President of the ILS.

-The original is conserved in a special frame at the ILS Headquarters.
+The original is conserved at the ILS Headquarters.
 Reproductions are available for member organisations.

 The text on the Charter is as follows: